2024's Last Great Sale

 c.
 Fiber Laser Engravers

 Fiber laser machines can cut and engrave most metals and some non-metals.
 It cuts and marks metals that other laser machines cannot do.
-These machines are very powerful, so they can easily cut a wide range of metals.
-But primarily, these lasers are used for marking and engraving.
-They can engrave aluminum, brass, copper, ceramics, tungsten, chrome, painted metal, fiberglass, carbon fiber, nickel, plastics, wood, rubber, silver, gold, stainless steel, and synthetic leather.
+They can engrave and cut aluminum, brass, copper, ceramics, tungsten, chrome, painted metal, fiberglass, carbon fiber, nickel, silver, gold, stainless steel, plastics, etc.

 2. Laser Power